-It is possible your Google account status may automatically delete data in BigQuery after 60-days.
+Your Google account status may automatically delete data in BigQuery after 60 days.
 Typically, this is due to being in the Sandbox model or having a billing error or issue.

 Google defines an entry-level tier of service for BigQuery: